 |Purity||>95% by SDS PAGE|

-TEV protease is a highly sequence-specific cysteine protease from Tobacco Etch Virus (TEV).
+TEV protease is genetically modified sequence-specific cysteine protease from Tobacco Etch Virus (TEV).
 It is a member of chymotrypsin-like proteases.
 Due to its high sequence specificity it is frequently used for the cleavage of fusion proteins and removal of tags from recombinant proteins in vitro and in vivo.

 Highly specific and active for its seven-amino acid sequence with minimal off-target effects.
 Activity more than 10,000 units per 1 mg protein.
 The activity depends on the type of target protein.
 The optimal amount of enzyme should be tested for each target protein.

 For research use only.
 Not for use in diagnostic procedures.